 In an ideal world, we’d all have a lot of moments where we could sit and enjoy every meal, mindfully participating in each bite.
 Regrettably, this isn't reasonable for most people.
 So, stop what you’re doing and chew your food well before you move on.

 Don’t count how many times you chew, but try to remember the more chewing you would do, the less stress you would put on your gut.
 Having less stress leads to less bloating and less bloating leads to a healthier you.

-What you need to realize is that, when you move about while eating or not being aware, you quiet a times end up taking bites that are too big, which leads to swallowing food before it's chewed properly.
-So, be sure you take less significant bites so that there is enough room to chew things up well.
+What you need to realize is that, when you move about while eating or not being aware, you at times end up taking bites that are too big, which leads to swallowing food before it's chewed properly.
+So, be sure you take less significant bits so that there is enough room to chew things up well.

 Parallel to taking less significant bites, eating food that is comfy in temperature will make chewing easier.
 When food is tremendously hot or super cold, we have a tendency to chew as little as possible before swallowing.
 So make sure that what you eat is at a pleasant temperature, so that you could chew a little more before swallowing.

-So eating real diet with minimal processed foods is a large part of healing the body and lessening the pressure and stress.
-In case you’re someone who loves veggies and values real food but still ends up getting a big, bloated belly quiet often then try to chew your meal a little more.
+So eating a raw diet with a minimum processed foods is a large part of healing the body and lessening the pressure and stress.
+In case you’re someone who loves veggies and value real food but still ends up getting a big, bloated belly quite often then try to chew your meal a little more.
 Having a bloat free stomach is only a few habits away.

 Image Source: Getty

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.